EnigmaticCypher/MQ-Event-Processor/README.md

 increased with a larger number of clients.
 If a single instance of this app is not capable of handling your event workloads, run it in containers and spin up as many instances as you need in Docker, OpenShift, Kubernetes, whichever flavour you prefer.

+## Disclaimer
+This project is in no way affiliated with or formally supported by IBM, and any dependencies published by IBM are copyrighted to IBM as per their license.
+Other open source dependencies are licensed under their respective licenses, refer to their websites for more information.